Health and Well-Being in Amish Society

 The three-day event, which is open to the public, will highlight topics such as genetics, culturally appropriate care, Amish understandings of healing and well-being, mental health, alternative and complementary medicine, preventive medicine, insurance, aging, and death and dying.
 Speakers will address cultural resources for, as well as barriers to, health and well-being.
-Paper proposals will be accepted until October 1, 2018.
-See the call for papers for details.

 Joseph B. Martin, PhD, MD

 Edward R. and Anne G. Lefler Professor of Neurobiology, Emeritus